af83/ucengine-docs/faq.md

 ### #4 Project decisions should be made in closed-door meetings

 This point needs improvement but it depends as much on you as it does on us.
-IRC anyone ?
+IRC anyone?

 ### #5 Employ large amounts of legalese